 It was obvious that the tent was set up slowly, securely, neatly.
 The pipe from the stove did not stick outside.

 We went down for the night, opened the stove, drank alcohol.
-Someone (Halizov) came out at night, stumble, tripped over the rope, twisted the prusik, the smoke went into the tent, someone jumped out, someone breathed through the tent.
+Someone (Halizov) came out at night, stumble, tripped over the rope, twisted the prusik, the smoke went into the tent, some jumped out, some were breathing inside the tent.
 The fireman went out and slept by the fire.
 There was so much confusion.
 26 Feb

 The next morning, February 26th.
 They were going to climb Auspiya to bring down the tent in Lozva valley.
 What for?
 Footprints ~ 25 m were leading down from the tent (we did not go further).
 Traces began at 2-3 m from the tent, a few tracks.
 How many?
 I didn't count.
 How did the footprint survive?
 The track is trampled, the loose snow around is blown out, there remains a pedestal of snow.